Iyouboushi/mIRC-BattleArena/readme.md

 BATTLE ARENA BOT
 --------------

-ABOUT
+## ABOUT

-This bot is an mIRC game in which you join and kill monsters and bosses to gain orbs and new weapons/skills/techniques.
-It's similar to the hit PS2/PS3 series "Devil May Cry", as that's really the inspiration I drew from when I started working on it, but it includes more than just DMC monsters/bosses/weapons/items.
-The whole purpose was to make an mIRC game that is completely automated in terms of the battle system.
-There doesn't need to be a DM around to do !next and control monsters, like in my other major mIRC bot ("Kaiou").

-Here players join the battle when the bot announces an open battle.
-After a few minutes, it will generate monsters/bosses and have them join the battle and the battle will start.
-When it's a monster's or boss' turn, they will automatically do their things.
-When it's the player's turn, there's a few commands you can do (attack with a weapon, attack with a technique, do a skill, use an item).
-If the player idles for too long the bot will force their turn and skip over them.
-This is done so that someone can't disappear for an hour and cause the battle to drag on forever.

-There's a bunch of weapons that can be bought and each weapon has a few techniques attached to them.
-Unlike in Kaiou, you can't make your own techniques but rather have to buy them using red orbs that you earn from battle.
-You buy weapons using black orbs when you obtain via winning boss fights and being alive at the end of one.
+Battle Arena is a text game written in mIRC's scripting language.
+This is a game of good vs evil and was originally inspired heavily by the hit PS2/PS3 series "Devil May Cry".
+The gist is that players will join to kill monsters and bosses while gaining new weapons, skills and techniques.
+Over time the bot has expanded and has become a light RPG with stats, NPCs and special boss battles.

 As for the main purpose of the game.. well, the only real purpose is to see how long of a winning streak players can achieve.
 The game is designed so that people can hop in and out easily at nearly any time, just as a way to basically kill some boredom.
 There is no ultimate goal to obtain or defend.

+Once set up the game is entirely automatic and does not need anyone to run it.

-A full in-depth guide with commands and more indepth information can be found on the Battle Arena wiki:  http://battlearena.heliohost.org/doku.php?id=start
+A full in-depth guide with commands and more in-depth information can be found on the Battle Arena wiki:  http://battlearena.heliohost.org/doku.php?id=start

-SETUP
+## SETUP

 Getting it set up is easy assuming you unpack the zip in a good location on your computer.